newrelic/newrelic-azure-log-ingestion/README.md

 # newrelic-azure-log-ingestion [![Build Status](https://github.com/newrelic/newrelic-azure-log-ingestion/actions/workflows/main.yml/badge.svg)](https://github.com/newrelic/newrelic-azure-log-ingestion/actions/workflows/main.yml)

-An Azure Resource Manager template to ingest Azure Monitoring logs, metrics and traces into New Relic.
+An Azure Resource Manager template to export Azure Monitoring logs, metrics and traces to New Relic.

+## How Does It Work?

+This integration creates and configures the Azure resources necessary to efficiently export telemetry data from an Azure account into New Relic.
+It relies on Azure Diagnostic Settings to stream telemetry data to an Azure Event Hub, this Event Hub subsequently batches and triggers an Azure Function to handle the transport of telemetry data on to New Relic.

+Currently this integration only targets App Insights.
+If you have other telemetry data you would like to see exported using Diagnostic Settings, [tell us about your use case](https://github.com/newrelic/newrelic-azure-log-ingestion/issues).

 ## Installation